CenturyLinkCloud/PublicKB/Object Storage/using-object-storage-from-the-control-portal.md

 <h3>Description</h3>
 <p>Tier 3 now has a robust, geo-distributed Object Storage service capable of storing any type of digital content.
 Perfect for data backups, media distribution, and file transfers, the Tier 3 Object Storage is Amazon S3-compatible and accessible from the
-  Tier 3 Control Portal or via API. &nbsp;<strong>This KB article explains how to interact with Object Storage from the Tier 3 Control Portal.</strong>
+  Tier 3 Control Portal or via API. <strong>This KB article explains how to interact with Object Storage from the Tier 3 Control Portal.</strong>
 </p>
 <h3>Audience</h3>
 <ul>